sjmayotte/route53-dynamic-dns/README.md

 ```

 ## Node.js Process
 Steps below assume you have Node.js and NPM installed on machine.
 If you do not, please [download and install Node.js and NPM](https://nodejs.org/en/download/) before proceeding.
+Process confirmed to work on Node v14.

 ### Download Release
 Download release `version` from [release repository](https://github.com/sjmayotte/route53-dynamic-dns/releases).
 For example, you can use `v1.2.0.tar.gz` to download source for release tag `v1.2.0`.